 The customer experience needs to be viewed as an investment, one that will help ensure that your business can compete in not just future markets, but current ones.
 Here, however, we see many falling behind; and choosing to view the customer experience as a cost centre, rather than an investment in their success.
 And yet, time and time again we see the most successful brands prioritize experiences over technology.
 Why?
 Well, when was the last time your app wrote its own 5 star review or recommended itself to friends?

-Assuming that by now you have begun to realize the value and far-reaching implications of experience design, it is important to note that we are talking about a dynamic factor, one that invariably changes along with the people who experience it.
-To assume that your users are the same people that they were yesterday, would be a gross oversight.
+Assuming that by now you have begun to realize the value and far-reaching implications of experience design thinking, it is important to note that we are talking about a dynamic factor, one that invariably changes along with the people who experience it.
+To assume that your users are the same people that they were yesterday, would be a gross oversight in your UX design process.
 People evolve, and it should be this evolution that is at par with your technological development.
 What needs do your users have today, and what do you anticipate them to be tomorrow?
 By taking measures to understand their behaviour, preferences, and needs, it is paramount that you embrace a fundamental truth of humanity – we are always evolving.
 To stay relevant and consistently provide your customers with expected experiences, you need to be constantly defining and redefining what is important to users of every generation.

 You would be making a potentially devastating mistake by leaving something as powerful as user experience up to chance.
 After all, good or bad, your users will have an experience with your brand, so why not take the effort to ensure that you are providing your customers with the best one possible?
 As I mentioned, experiences are feelings, which then get stored as memories, and much like a hard drive, we have the ability to recall these memories, ultimately dictating the emotions we feel when we think about them.